disco-lang/disco/docs/tutorial/types.rst

 an ``Integer``, which in turn forces the whole expression to be inferred as an integer.

-XXX defining things in a ``.disco`` file: you can give them a type signature or not.
-Show examples.

 Primitive numeric types
 =======================

-Disco has four primitive numeric types which XXX
+Disco has four built-in primitive numeric types: natural numbers, integers, positive rationals, and rationals.

 * The type of natural numbers, written ``Natural``, ``Nat``, ``N``, or ``ℕ``, includes the counting numbers :math:`0, 1, 2, \dots`.